 Brides-to-be who love to travel are always asking me the same question: Can we REALLY afford a Destination Wedding?

-It started with me creating a list, and I thought I would share it with you so we could look at it together and REALLY compare the costs.
+This weekend, I set out to prove the naysayers wrong and ended up with me creating a mega-list breaking down the cost involved in both types of weddings.
+I thought I would share it with you so we could look at it together and REALLY compare the costs.

 For the sake of my sanity, let’s consider two separate brides: